You’ve just spent nearly $2000 on a new M1 Mac.

 Migration Assistant Uses 3 Main Ways

-Mac Migration Assistant uses one of 3 ways to move your files from one Mac to another.
+Mac Migration Assistant uses one of 3 ways to move your data, files and apps from one Mac to another.

 You wonder.
 How can that be?